klajddd/gatsby-myblog/content/blog/full-stack-website/index.md

 - `Netlify`

-`I am currently writing the blog post, I will publish it very soon, including a link to the library website.`
+`I am currently updating the blog post, it will be published very soon, including the link to the library website.`